sheymann/githubarchive.org/bigquery/README.md

 HAVING deathtime > 0
 ORDER BY deathtime;

-/* Forks having at least one new commit */
-SELECT CONCAT(repository_owner, CONCAT('/', repository_name)) as repos,
+/* Active forks: Forks having at least one new commit */ SELECT CONCAT(repository_owner, CONCAT('/', repository_name)) as repos,
 	repository_language as lang,
 	MAX((PARSE_UTC_USEC(repository_pushed_at) - PARSE_UTC_USEC(repository_created_at))) as lifetime